Blue diagonal lines

 Camp Buschweg

-View of the barracks in the Buschweg forced labor camp in Cologne-Flittard, Germany. © Bayer AG, Bayer Archive Leverkusen
+View of the barracks in the Buschweg forced labor camp in Cologne-Flittard, Germany.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 Forced laborers in the Leverkusen forced labor camp working in the garden

 Forced laborers working in the garden at the Leverkusen forced labor camp.
-In the background: the administration barracks, 1943. © Bayer AG, Bayer Archive Leverkusen
+In the background: the administration barracks, 1943.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 Personalkarte